Kishan-Thanki/Kishan-Thanki/README.md

 **Software Engineer**

 Working with backend architecture and cloud infrastructure.
-What pulls me is the platform layer — the services, tooling, and reliability work everything else runs on.
+What pulls me is the platform layer — the invisible mechanics that make everything run.

 ## Socials:
 [kishanthanki.dev](https://kishanthanki.dev)